 You are entitled to a loan car or taxi fare if a dealership takes longer than 24-hours to replace a defective airbag.

 Meanwhile, the people who have a car fitted with an alpha airbag have the right to request their car be towed to the dealer.
 Alternatively, a dealer can instead send out a technician to replace the airbag on site.

 When is the recall likely to be complete?

 Takata says the recall will be complete by December 2020, but it is possible the recall could be extended.

 Read our full investigation into Takata

-Update, 19 March: This FAQs was updated to reflect the increasing number of fatalities and injuries.
+Update, 19 March: These FAQs were updated to reflect the increasing number of fatalities and injuries.
 We also added information on the additional rights consumers are entitled now that the recall has been made mandatory.